nick-spear/MCSC-Website-Update/_posts/archive-news/2014-03-24-Microsoft-vuln.md

 categories: archive

 ---
-Because of the way Outlook and Word interact on the windows operating system this should be considered an outlook vulnerability as well but that portion of the exploit has not been seen in the wild.
+<p>Because of the way Outlook and Word interact on the windows operating
+system this should be considered an outlook vulnerability as well but that portion of the exploit has not been seen in the wild.</p>

-The basic outline of the attack is to take advantage of a problem with ow word handles RTF (Rich Text Format) files (*.rtf) to execute code that will install a backdoor and then other malware will follow.
+<p>The basic outline of the attack is to take advantage of a problem with
+ow word handles RTF (Rich Text Format) files (*.rtf) to execute code that will install a backdoor and then other malware will follow.
-Microsoft is working on the issue.
+Microsoft is working on the issue.</p>

-This is a "nasty" exploit because it affects many systems and uses the rtf format that is often used to exchange documents between systems.
+<p>This is a "nasty" exploit because it affects many systems and uses the
+rtf format that is often used to exchange documents between systems.</p>

-Microsoft's technical note can be found <a href="https://technet.microsoft.com/en-us/security/advisory/2953095">here.</a>
+<p>Microsoft's technical note can be found <a href="https://technet.microsoft.com/en-us/security/advisory/2953095">here.</a></p>

-For a greater technical discussion click <a href="https://threatpost.com/word-zero-day-attacks-use-complex-chain-of-exploits/">here.</a>
+<p>For a greater technical discussion click <a href="https://threatpost.com/word-zero-day-attacks-use-complex-chain-of-exploits/">here.</a></p>